 While antigen tests are thought to be somewhat less sensitive than their PCR counterpart, assays such as the Quidel Sofia2 are highly accurate in detecting most COVID infections.
 Due to ease of use and rapid turnaround times, the Quidel Sofia2 antigen assay will be the primary COVID test used for diagnosing COVID-19 infection in most patients at Wilmington Health.
 It is important to emphasize to all patients that a negative test result from an antigen or PCR test only means that the patient is negative on the day of testing.

 Yes.
 Federal and State guidelines require that we bill for the services we provide, without discrimination based on the patient’s ability to pay.
 However, operating within those same guidelines, we are able to offer various programs and assistance for those patients that are either unable to pay or who are finding it difficult to pay their medical bill.
-In addition, during the Public Health Emergency, there are government funds available to healthcare providers to offset the cost of providing care for COVID.
-Because we want to ensure every member of our community has access to high quality healthcare, Wilmington Health will pursue these funds before billing the charge to our uninsured patients.

 On March 22nd, government funding ended for COVID-19 testing and treatment.
 On April 5th, 2022, government funding for vaccine administration also ended, which means that uninsured patients will have to pay out-of-pocket at that time for those services.